nickwells/param.mod/README.md

 ## Environment variables
 You can specify that a program can initialise the parameters from environment variables as well.
-You must specify the prefix to be used and then the environment will be checked for varaibles having that prefix and with the remainder of the variable matching the parameter name.
+You must specify the prefix to be used and then the environment will be checked for variables having that prefix and with the remainder of the variable matching the parameter name.
 The parameter name is modified to change dashes to underscores when checking environment variables.